lukew3/stemPlayerOnline/README.md

 * `Spacebar` - Toggles playback, pausing and playing the entire track
 * `<Arrowkey>` - Each arrow key controls the volume of it's respective slider.
 Pressing the arrow key will increase the volume and holding control while pressing the arrow key will decrease the volume.

-## Future plans
-* Enable loading multiple songs from local stem library
-* Fix bug causing latency when stem is isolated or unisolated.
-It seems that the lights change colors before volume is set
-* Fix bug causing mp3 tracks to go out of sync after a loop
-* Reverse and change playback speed
-* Apply effects to sounds
-* Pulse lights to show playing tracks
-* Create loading animation to inform user that track is loading